bburns/PyVoyager/README.md

     > vg movies

-Compatibility
+How it works
 ----------------------------------------

-PyVoyager was written on Windows - it's mostly Python code so it could possibly be ported to Linux, except for the **img2png** program, which is only available on Windows at the moment.
+The data for each step is put into the following folders in the 'data' subfolder:

+    step1_downloads
+    step2_unzips
+    step3_images
+    step4_centers
+    step5_composites
+    step6_mosaics
+    step7_targets
+    step8_movies

+There are 87 PDS volumes for all the Voyager images, each ~1-3GB, as described here http://pds-rings.seti.org/voyager/iss/calib_images.html.

+The volumes come with index files for all the images they contain, which have been compiled into one smaller file using `vg init files`.
+The resulting file (db/files.csv) looks like this:

+    volume,fileid,phase,craft,target,time,instrument,filter,note
+    VGISS_5104,C1541422,Jupiter,Voyager1,Jupiter,1979-02-01T00:37:04,Narrow,BLUE,3 COLOR ROTATION MOVIE
+    VGISS_5104,C1541424,Jupiter,Voyager1,Jupiter,1979-02-01T00:38:40,Narrow,ORANGE,3 COLOR ROTATION MOVIE
+    VGISS_5104,C1541426,Jupiter,Voyager1,Jupiter,1979-02-01T00:40:16,Narrow,GREEN,3 COLOR ROTATION MOVIE
+    ...

+though different targets and camera records can be also interleaved with others.

+This list has been compiled into a list of composite frames to build using the `vg init composites` command, based on repeating groups of filters.
+The resulting file (db/composites.csv) looks like this:

+    volume,compositeId,centerId,filter
+    VGISS_5104,C1541422,C1541422,Blue
+    VGISS_5104,C1541422,C1541424,Orange
+    VGISS_5104,C1541422,C1541426,Green

+This file is used by the `vg composites <volume>` command to generate the color frames.

+The movies are generated with the `vg movies <targets>` command, which links all the images (either B&W or composites, currently set in code) into target subfolders (arranged by planet/spacecraft/target/camera), renumbering them sequentially, and running **ffmpeg** to generate an mp4 movie in each folder.

+Happy exploring!

 Next steps
 ----------------------------------------

-* Improve stabilization/centering routines
+* Improve stabilization/centering routines - use blob detection for small circles (and crescents?), Hough otherwise
-* Improve color frame detection and rendering routines
+* Improve color frame detection and rendering routines - could borrow missing channels from previous frames, use all available channels, use more precise colors than just rgb, eg orange, other ideas?
 * Detect full-frame views and don't try to center them - might need to provide manual annotation for this, or base it on closest approach times
-* Slow down the movie at closest approach
+* Slow down the movie at closest approach - base on closest approach times
 * Add titles to each target movie
+* Combine movie segments into single movie, adding audio
 * Option to make b&w movies using one filter, to reduce flickering
+* Build mosaics with hand-annotated information, include in movies
+* Host PNG images somewhere for download

 Version 0.2 (2016-07-12)
 ----------------------------------------
 - Added command line interface
 - Added target discrimination - sorts images and movies into folders based on planet, spacecraft, image target, and camera
-- Uses Hough circle detection for centering
+- Uses Hough circle detection for centering - still fairly jittery, esp for small circles and crescents
+- Uses CALIB images, which have more contrast and darker backgrounds, which helps with circle detection in Neptune images
 - Preliminary handling of automatic colorization of frames and movies

-Made movies for Neptune flyby from volumes 8201-8210.
+Made movies for Neptune flyby from volumes 8201-8210, both b&w and color.

 Version 0.1 (2016-07-04)